ondereser/Text_EnDeCryption/README.md

 # Text_EnDeCryption
-Created for the purpose of encrypting and decrypting a text.
+Created for the purpose of encrypting and decrypting a text using Python programming language.